Student Eligibility to Apply for an Off-Campus May Term

 - Appropriateness of the May Term for the student.

-- Personal qualities and contributions to the Program.
+- Personal qualities and contributions to the May Term.

 - Special competencies and requirements (such as language skills or course pre-requisites).